 The average full stack developer salary

-As you can see, a full stack developer’s salary can range quite a lot and experience is one of the key factors affecting pay.
-Before we take a closer look at salary levels and experience, let’s delve into the typical responsibilities of a full stack developer.
+As you can see, a full stack software developer’s salary can range quite a lot and experience is one of the key factors affecting pay.
+After all, Before we take a closer look at salary levels and experience, let’s delve into the typical responsibilities of a full stack software developer.
 They are often hired because they are able to keep every part of the system running smoothly, support other team members with their broad knowledge and experience, and play different roles, depending on the needs.
 Essentially, a full stack developer might be asked to perform the following activities: